Oru Mugathirai: Production

+Pre-Production

 The film began production in July 2015 and marked the return of director R. Senthil Nadan, who had previously made the horror film Sivi (2007).
 Senthilnadan had launched the film titled FB with tagline Statushae Podu Chat Pannu, but later changed the title to Oru Mugathirai.

+Casting

-Described as a psychological thriller based on Facebook, Rahman was signed to portray the lead role of a psychiatrist, while newcomer Suresh and Aditi Gururaj were also cast in the film.
+Described as a psychological thriller based on Facebook, Rahman was signed to portray the lead role of a psychiatrist, while newcomer Model Aditi Gururaj Acharya (who already signed in a Kannada film but later she opted out) was cast as the female lead (victim) in the film and also marks her film debut.
 Aditi had initially refused the film, though Senthil Nadan managed to convince her to agree terms after six months.
+This was the only film of her entire career before switching her to Full-time Modelling.

+Filming

 The film was shot in 42 days in and around Goa, Puducherry and Ooty, with music composed by Prem Kumar, an associate of A. R. Rahman, while Saravanapandian, handled the camera work.
 Senthil Nadan worked on the project simultaneously alongside his commitments for a horror film titled Raja Magal.

+Promotions

 The success of Dhuruvangal Pathinaaru (2016) starring Rahman prompted producers of his delayed ventures to publicise and release their films to make most of the actor's renaissance at the box office.
 Subsequently, after the release of Pagadi Aattam in February 2017, Oru Mugathirai was prepared for a March 2017 release.
 Furthermore, the success of Dhuruvangal Pathinaarus Telugu version, D16, meant that distributor D. Venkatesh also purchased Telugu dubbing rights for the film in March 2017.
 Similar to his lack of promotional activity for Pagadi Aattam, Rahman opted not to promote the film.
 For the film's release in Malaysia, it was agreed that profits from the film would go towards financing Tamil schools in the country.